Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 LSU Stats and Trends

-- LSU's games this season have gone over the point total two times in six opportunities (33.3%).
+- LSU's games this season have hit the over two times in six opportunities (33.3%).

 - When LSU puts up more than 16.5 points, it is 2-4 against the spread and 3-3 overall.

-- LSU is 2-3 against the spread and 2-3 overall when the team amasses more than 315.7 yards.
+- LSU is 2-3 against the spread and 2-3 overall when the team churns out more than 315.7 yards.

 - The Tigers have five giveaways this season, while the Gators have six takeaways .